ankitgusai/CustomPieDemo/README.md

 <img src="/ScreenShots/device-2016-09-08-124743.png" width="540" height="960"/>

 This is a simple Pie like view.
-There are tons of readymade libs available already, but if you have something specific to implement and dont know how to start this might be helpful. this is more of a tutorial.
+There are tons of readymade libs available already, but if you have something specific to implement and dont know how to start this might be helpful.

+ * This is more of a guide, the code is fairly documented and each step is well explained. key parts are,
+    * Math that used to the point using circle equations
+    * Click listener implemented for arch section(piece of pie)

 Three are four step i have taken to build the View.
     -Measurement and calculation